andrew-woolford/funkysquid_pagebuilderaccordion/README.md

 This module is a accordion module which uses the details & summary html tags and is fully accessible.

 > [!IMPORTANT]
-> Create a folder inside app/code called **FunkySquid** and place the module in there or it won't work.
+> Open the main folder after cloned/copied and open the main folder and Create a folder inside app/code called FunkySquid
+>  and place the inner folder for the module in there or it won't work.
+Like this: app/code/FunkySquid/PageBuilderAccordion
 >  Run the usual Magento commands to activate the module.

 **Usage:**